-- 4.1 This policy aims to: - Encourage a person considering making a report to feel confident in raising serious concerns; - ii.
+- 4.1 This policy aims to: - i.
+Encourage a person considering making a report to feel confident in raising serious concerns; - ii.
 Provide avenues to raise those concerns and receive feedback on any action taken: - iii.
 Ensure that a response to any concerns and how to pursue them to the person making a report is made; - iv.
-Reassure the person making the report that they will be protected from possible disadvantage, reprisal or victimisation if they have a reasonable belief and made any disclosure in good faith. - 4.2 For officers there are existing procedures in place to enable them to lodge a grievance relating to their own employment.
-For officers and members of the public there is also a Complaints Policy which can be used to raise a complaint.
-Complaints about councillors should be raised with the Council's Monitoring Officer.
+Reassure the person making the report that they will be protected from possible disadvantage if they have a reasonable belief and made any disclosure in good faith.

+- 4.2 For Members and officers there are existing procedures in place to enable them to lodge a grievance relating to their own employment.
+For Members, officers and members of the public there is also a Complaints Policy which can be used to raise a complaint.
 The Whistle Blowing Policy is intended to cover concerns that fall outside the scope of the Grievance and Complaints Policies.
-Any serious concern that anyone has about any aspect of service provision, officers of the Council or others acting on behalf of the Council can and should be reported under this policy.
+Any serious concern that anyone has about any aspect of service provision or the conduct of Members or officers of the Council or others acting on behalf of the Council can and should be reported under this policy. - 4.3 The concern may be about something that is: - An offence or breach of law - A disclosure related to miscarriages of justice - A health and safety risk, including risk to the public as well as other employees - Damage to the environment - An unauthorised or inappropriate_use of public funds - Possible fraud, bribery or corruption - Sexual or physical abuse of clients and/or colleagues - Exploitation or abuse of vulnerable adults or children - Against the Council's Standing Orders and policies - Against established standards of practice - Other improper or unethical conduct. - 4.4 The concern may be something that makes potential whistle blowers feel uncomfortable in terms of known standards, their experience or the standards to which they believe the Council subscribes.